guttih/Glosur/Gulp_uglify-concat-jshint_ecma6.md

 gulp.task('default', ['jsHintAndMakebuild']);
 ```

-#### Also checkout
 #### gulp-load-plugins
-Which loads gulp plugins from package dependencies and attaches them to an object of your choice.
+You could also use this plugin to skip the require sentences at the top of the gruntfile.
+This module loads gulp plugins from package dependencies and attaches them to an object of your choice.
 [gulp-load-plugins] (https://www.npmjs.com/package/gulp-load-plugins)
 example:
 ```